ejaxon/ejaxon.github.io/reading.md

 17. Across That Bridge: A Vision for Change and the Future of America.
 John Lewis (@repjohnlewis). #my2018reading #books
 18. The Efficiency Paradox: What Big Data Can't Do.
 Edward Tenner (@edward_tenner).  #my2018reading #books
 19. Sing, Unburied, Sing.
 Jesmyn Ward (@jesmimi). #my2018reading #books
+20. Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty.
+Abhijit V. Banerjee & Esther Duflo. #my2018reading #books